Mississippi John Hurt: Rediscovery and death

 Upon locating Hurt, Hoskins persuaded him to perform several songs, to ensure that he was genuine.
 Hoskins was convinced and, seeing that Hurt's guitar playing skills were still intact, encouraged him to move to Washington, D.C., and perform for a broader audience.
 Early in 1963 Hurt recorded an album, Folk Songs and Blues, that was released in August 1963 through Piedmont Records.

 This added to the American folk music revival which was blooming at that time and inspired the search for and the rediscovery of many other bluesmen of Hurt's era such as Son House, Skip James, Bukka White, Mance Lipscomb and Lightnin' Hopkins.
 Hurt performed on the festival, university and coffeehouse concert circuits with other Delta blues musicians who were brought out of retirement.
 His performances in 1963 at the Newport Folk Festival and the Philadelphia Folk Festival caused his star to rise.
 In 1964, he recorded live for radio station WTBS-FM In Cambridge, Massachusetts as did Skip James.

 For three years, Hurt performed extensively at colleges, concert halls, and coffeehouses, appearing on The Tonight Show Starring Johnny Carson, on Pete Seeger's public TV show, Rainbow Quest alongside Sonny Terry and Brownie McGhee and Hedy West and had a write up in Time.
 He also recorded three albums for Vanguard Records.
 Much of his repertoire was also recorded for the Library of Congress.
 His fans particularly liked the ragtime songs "Salty Dog", "Candy Man" and the blues ballads "Spike Driver Blues" (a variant of "John Henry") and "Frankie".

 Hurt's influence spanned several music genres including blues, spirituals, country, bluegrass, folk, and contemporary rock and roll.
 A soft-spoken man, his nature reflected his work which was a mellow mix of country, blues, and old-time music.

-Mississippi John Hurt made his last recordings at a hotel in New York City in February and July of that year though they were not released until 1972 on the Vanguard LP Last Sessions.
+Mississippi John Hurt made his last recordings at a hotel in New York City in February and July of 1966, though they were not released until 1972 on the Vanguard LP Last Sessions.
 He died of a heart attack on November 2, 1966 at a hospital in Grenada, Mississippi.